-The central characteristic is the definition of the three cross-cutting integrative dimensions, which define the aggregation and granularity level at which indicators are constructed:
+The central characteristic of the RISIS indicators approach is the definition of the three cross-cutting integrative dimensions, which define the aggregation and granularity level at which indicators are constructed:

 - Actors.
 Organizations are major actors of knowledge production and, therefore, provide data and indicators at this level of aggregation, rather than at the level of research groups or individual persons.
 Three main types of actors have been covered: public sector research organisations, firms, and social innovation actors.

 - Geographical spaces.
 Data and indicators are aggregated at the level of regions, identified through an adapted classification from the EUROSTAT NUTS classification that includes the EUROSTAT metropolitan regions and the remaining regions identified at the NUTS level 2.

 As a general principle, all data and indicators provided by the tool refer to one or more of these three dimensions (e.g. the number of publications in a geographical space by topic).